sj0414/colette-koo/_pages/about.md

   - /about.html
 ---

-Welcome to my website!
-I’m Colette Suhjung Koo, expected to graduate with a Bachelor of Science in Computer Science and Engineering from Konkuk University, with a passion for computer graphics, digital twins, and realistic rendering.
-Here, you’ll find insights into my projects, research, and areas of interest.
-Explore to learn more about my journey and the work I’m passionate about.
+I’m Colette Suhjung Koo, expected to graduate with a Bachelor of Science in Computer Science and Engineering from Konkuk University.
+My main interests lie in computer graphics, digital twins, realistic rendering and animation.
+Currently, I work as an undergraduate research assistant at the Virtual Reality Laboratory, focusing on research in computer graphics under the guidance of Professor Hyungseok Kim.
+Previously, I also worked as a research assistant under the advisement of Professor Haewon Byun, engaging in deep learning studies, where I gained hands-on experience in developing and applying machine learning models.

 My Journey in Computer Graphics Research and Personal Passions
 ======